5T33Z0/Clover-Crate/OC2Clover/README.md

 | Skip            | Skip      |
 | BaseSkip        | –         |

-**NOTES**:
+> [!NOTE]
+>

-- While OpenCore uses an `Enabled` switch, Clover uses `Disabled` instead.
+> - While OpenCore uses an `Enabled` switch, Clover uses `Disabled` instead.
 So you cannot simply copy/paste over DSDT patches!
-- `Count` key was added in Clover r5149. `TYPE` can be `Number` or `String`.
+> - `Count` key was added in Clover r5149. `TYPE` can be `Number` or `String`.
 If you use `Data`, you receive a warning from CloverConfigPlistValidator: " Tag '/ACPI/DSDT/Patches[0]/Count:19' should be an integer.
 It's currently a data.
 For now, I've made the conversion.
 Please update."

 ### ACPI/Quirks